eltrueno/BuycraftAPI/README.md

 Then, you can change if you want the queries to be made via HTTPS or HTTP with `BuycraftAPI.setSecure(boolean)`.
 By default the API will use HTTPS.

 Now you can use all the methods inside this class.
-If you don't know how something works, read the Javadocs, all the methods are well documented
+If you don't know how something works, read the Javadocs, all the methods are well documented.

+The methods in this API are blocking, so that means you will have to run the methods in another `Thread`, or if you are using [Spigot](https://spigotmc.org) just use `BukkitRunnable.runTaskAsynchronously(Plugin)`

 ## Examples
 Get 10 latest people that bought a package and how much they payed: